nfriend/website-3.0-docker/README.md

 ## Developing

+Some useful commands:

 To run the Docker network locally, run at the root of this repository:

 `docker-compose -f .\docker-compose.yml -f .\docker-compose.dev.yml up --build`

 This will run the Docker network with some development options enabled.

+To remove take down the network and delete the data volume:

+`docker-compose down; docker volume rm website-30-docker_inspirograph-mysql-volume`

 ## TODO